rocketacademy/project2-bootcamp/UserJourney.md

 # Onboarding - Sign In

-- (WIP) User can view their display photo and display name after email has been input
+- (Deprioritised) User can view their display photo and display name after email has been input
 - User can reset their password with forgot password
 - User can receive feedback message (e.g. invalid email, account exists etc.) during the signin process